PistonY/torch-toolbox/README.md

 Automatic upload to PyPI has been finished.

-This is toolbox project for Pytorch.
-Aiming to make you write Pytorch code more easier, readable and concise.
+This project aims to provide the most frequently used tools to help you write more concise and readable PyTorch code.

-You could also regard this as a auxiliary tool for Pytorch.
-It will contain what you use most frequently tools.
+Pull requests and issues are highly encouraged.
+Please reach out!

 - [Pytorch-Toolbox](#pytorch-toolbox)
   * [Installing](#installing)